 Scottish Sovereignty Research Group

 This is our team.
+All are unpaid volunteers.
 Feel free to contact us.

 Dr Mark McNaught